4️⃣Administrator Guide

 • B - Each user's designated Backup Vault area.

-1. Backup - Obtains a list of all worksheets in A, it then decides what to backup based on what was recently modified and creates a copy of those items in B, the Vault.
+1. Backup - Obtains a list of all workspaces and assets in “A”, then decides what to backup based on what was recently modified and creates a copy of those items in “B”, the Vault.
+At any time, a user can restore deleted or damaged data in “A” by copying the data from the most recent backup copy in the vault, “B”.

 Making sense of the different operations: